Best Gravel Bike Helmet

 4. KASK Adult Gravel Cycling Helmet

-Due to the polycarbonate layer that protects the shell on the top, on the base ring, and on the rear, it has MIT Technology, which provides a better level of head safety with complete polystyrene protection.
+Due to the polycarbonate layer that protects the shell on the top, on the base ring, and the rear, it has MIT Technology, which provides a better level of head safety with complete polystyrene protection.
 The washable, allergy-free chinstrap is incredibly cozy and prevents skin irritation.

 Pros